IDLabResearch/owlturtle2http/README.md

     a generation script that uses your turtle file to generate the files in `application/json`, `text/turtle`, `application/rdf+xml` and `text/html`, and accompanying `.htaccess` to support content negotiation.

-The latter needs an additional web server (such as Apache) to actually serve your files.
+The latter needs an additional Apache web server to actually serve your files.

 ## installing